-4. The Convention shall apply also to any identical or substantially similar taxes that are imposed after the date of signature of the Convention in addition to, or in place of, the existing taxes.
-The competent authorities of the Contracting States shall notify each other of any significant changes that have been made in their taxation laws.
+4. This Convention shall apply also to any identical or substantially similar taxes that are imposed by either Contracting State after the date of signature of this Convention in addition to, or in place of, the existing taxes.
+The competent authorities of both Contracting States shall notify each other of any significant changes that have been made in their respective taxation laws.